sarthakjain07/Pronounce_functions/README.md

 # Pronounce-functions
-3 Different types of functions which pronounce everything passed to them in Python
+3 Different types of methods by which our program pronounces everything passed to them in Python